zhu-weijie/repo-to-text-ai/README.md

-# Repo-to-Text
+# Repo-to-Text-AI

 **Turn an entire Git repository into a single, organized text file designed for providing context to Large Language Models (LLMs).**

-`repo-to-text` is a command-line tool that intelligently traverses a local repository, respecting `.gitignore` rules, and consolidates the code into a clean text file.
+`repo-to-text-ai` is a command-line tool that intelligently traverses a local repository, respecting `.gitignore` rules, and consolidates the code into a clean text file.
 This is perfect for pasting complete project contexts into AI prompts for analysis, documentation, or feature development.

 ---